miR2Trait/miR2Trait/README.md

 - pandas
 - scipy
 - pickle
-- mysql-connector-python (for creation of MySQL db; imported as mysql.connector)
+- mysql-connector-python (optional: for creation of MySQL db)

 **For more details, reproducible examples, and citation purposes, please see**: